 This article is an introduction for anyone who wants to learn more about composing music.
-An introduction should be treated for that it is: a beginner’s course.
-So do not expect to learn all there is about composing by reading this.
+An introduction must be treated for that it is: a beginner’s course; therefore, do not expect to learn all there is about composing.

-A song usually consists of many things in which harmony, melody and lyrics (if it is not instrumental) are some of the main components.
+A song usually consists of many things in which harmony, melody and lyrics (if it is not instrumental) are the main components.

-Harmony in music could be described in many ways.
-You can call it the mood or atmosphere of the song.
-A concrete example of harmony in music can be an instrument’s accompany to a singer.
+Harmony in music can be described in many ways.
+You could call it the mood or atmosphere of the song.
+A concrete example of harmony in music can be an instrument accompanying a singer.
 Whatever the ingredients are the harmony is collaborating with the melody.

 Combine harmony and melody

-The order in which harmony and melody are created can vary between composers.
+The order in which harmony and melody are created can vary among composers.
 The art of combining harmony and melody is done with talent, experience and some guidelines.
-This article cannot offer talent or experience, but it can give you some of the guidelines.
+This article cannot offer talent or experience, but it can give you basic guidelines.

 Two fundamental elements in composing music are scales and chords.
-Then creating a piece of music the knowledge of scales is indeed helpful.
-You should not be bound to a certain scale and let it limit your creativeness, but you should be aware of the contexts of scales.
-Maybe you are sitting in front of a piano and do not have a clue that keys you should press down for making it sound alright?
+When creating a piece of music, the knowledge of scales is indeed helpful.
+Maybe you are sitting in front of a piano without a clue what keys to press down for making it sound alright?

-You know which the easiest way to start composing on a piano is?
+The easiest way to start composing on the piano?
 Just play exclusively on the white keys!

-Doing this, you are playing in the scale of C Major and therefore you do not hear any dissonance.
-You can use the notes in the scale for both harmony and melody.
-Use your left hand for chords (this site focus on scales, if you want to learn chords use your search engine or visit Pianochord.org) and your right hand for the single notes.
+Doing this, you are playing in the key of C Major, and therefore you do not hear any dissonance.
+You can use the white keys for both harmony and melody.
+Use your left hand for chords (this site focuses mainly on scales, if you want to discover more about chords use your search engine or visit Pianochord.org), and your right hand for the single notes.

 Of course, this is a simple approach to composing, but it is a start.